anouarjlidi/AgateApps/docs/deploy.md

-This script is based on [this Gist by Pierstoval] (https://gist.github.com/Pierstoval/27e8f309034fa0ababa1) and you should see it to know how it works and what it does.
+This script is based on [this Gist by Pierstoval] (https://gist.github.com/Pierstoval/27e8f309034fa0ababa1) and you should see it to know how it works and what it does (but basically it checkouts a release tag into a new branch and switches to this branch).

 The script for this repo's deployment executes only 2 scripts to deploy: